 Americans are heading back to restaurants, and the timing is not random.
-The arrival of 2026 tax refunds has given millions of households a short burst of extra cash.
+The arrival of 2026 tax refunds has given millions of households a brief boost in cash.
 That money is quickly finding its way into dining rooms across the country.

 Spending jumped 85% in the two weeks after refunds hit bank accounts, according to the latest data.
 Restaurant spending alone rose by 53%, showing that eating out was a top priority for many people.